FOXFOXFOX/foxfoxfox.github.io/_posts/2015-03-02-how-to-postdoc.md

 3) Set goals, return to them constantly

+4) Write a grant proposal, or several

-4) Ask so many questions your lab mates put up Do Not Disturb signs
+5) Ask so many questions your lab mates put up Do Not Disturb signs

-5) Have a softball project/paper/goal
+6) Have a softball project/paper/goal

-6) Learn the language
+7) Learn the language

-7) Move fast and break things
+8) Move fast and break things